Mikewortho/Mikewortho.github.io/_posts/2017-04-06-welcome-to-jekyll.markdown

 Finally the data was ready to be presented to our three chosen classification models:
 Logistic Regression, Decision Tree Classifier and Random Forest Classifier.

->The Cross-Validator method was implemented within each - allowing us the functionality  out various hyper-parameters and automatically select the best fit.
+>The Cross-Validator method was implemented within each - allowing us the functionality to test out various hyper-parameters and automatically select the best fit.

 # Evaluation